- CCIJ in the News See all

 In 2014, three Eritrean men filed a civil lawsuit before the Supreme Court of British Columbia in Vancouver against Nevsun Resources Limited over the use of slave labour at Nevsun’s Bisha mine in Eritrea.
 A second civil claim, with 27 additional plaintiffs, was filed in November 2016.
-The case alleges that Nevsun engaged two Eritrean state-run contractors and the Eritrean military to build the mine’s facilities and that the companies and military deployed forced labour under abhorrent conditions and that Nevsun expressly or implicitly approved the use of conscripted labour, a practice alleged to be so widespread that it constitutes crimes against humanity.
+The case alleges that Nevsun engaged two Eritrean state-run contractors and the Eritrean military to build the mine’s facilities and that the companies and military deployed forced labour under abhorrent conditions.
+The case also alleges that Nevsun expressly or implicitly approved the use of conscripted labour, a practice alleged to be so widespread that it constitutes crimes against humanity.
 Nevsun, which owns a majority share of the Bisha mine, is headquartered in Vancouver and is incorporated under the laws of British Columbia.

 The lawsuit advances ground-breaking claims based on the international law prohibitions on forced labour, slavery, torture and crimes against humanity.
 It is one of the first human rights lawsuits in Canada to assert claims based directly on international law.

 According to the Notice of Civil Claim, conscripts were confined to the Bisha area, subjected to gruelling workdays and threatened with severe punishment if they left without authorization.
 They were allegedly made to survive on meagre rations and housed in deplorable conditions under a climate of constant fear and intimidation.
-In 2013, Human Rights Watch released a report, Hear No Evil, chronicling abuses related to Nevsun, Segen and the Bisha mine.
+In 2013, Human Rights Watch released a report, Hear No Evil, chronicling abuses related to Nevsun, state-run contractor Segen and the Bisha mine.